islam-ky/website/content/islam-in-cayman/halal-options.md

 **Southern Spice -**  This restaurant is partly owned by a Muslim brother and serves lunch and dinner.
 Be sure to confirm if halal chicken and meat is available.
 Bay Town Plaza West Bay Road

 **Treats -**  This restaurant/café is also partly owned by a Muslim and provides breakfast and lunch.
 Remember to request halal chicken when ordering.
 West Bay Road West Shore Center

 **Driftwood -** This restaurant is situated in the Holiday inn complex and provides breakfast, lunch and dinner.
 Request brother Afzal (the chef) to make the necessary arrangements for halal.

 **Fresh-up café** - Located in the heart of town, this quaint establishment provides breakfast and lunch.
 Dinner is available on the weekends from Friday night.
 The mutton Biryani and chicken options are Halal.

 **Shark Shak food truck -** Please speak to the Turkish chef in advance.
-Situated in Animal House parking opposite the AL Thompson.
+Situated in Animal House parking opposite the AL Thompson. **Note - This food truck frequently uses mechanical slaughtered chicken.**

 **Steam and Spice -** A Nepalese food truck trying to provide Halal options for muslims.
 Located close to town.